bigalv69/modules/doc/source/modulefile.rst

  definition of an implicit prereq or conflict requirement onto specified modules.

- On ``try-load`` sub-command, *modulefiles* are considered optional prereq requirement.
-However an error is raised if they cannot be loaded unless if they are not found or forbidden.
+ On ``try-load`` sub-command, if specified *modulefile* is not found thus loaded, no implicit prereq requirement is defined over this module.

  The ``load-any`` sub-command loads one *modulefile* from the specified list.
  An error is obtained if no *modulefile* from the list can be loaded.
 No